open-ephys/gui-docs/source/Developer-Guide/Compiling-the-GUI.rst

 Compiling the GUI
 =====================

 If you'd like to build the GUI from source, you'll have to download the code to your local machine.
-We recommend first forking |fork icon| the `GUI's GitHub repository <https://github.com/open-ephys/plugin-GUI>`__ to your own account, then cloning the fork via the `command line <https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository#cloning-a-repository-using-the-command-line>`__ or the `GitHub Desktop app <https://desktop.github.com/>`__.
+We recommend first forking the `GUI's GitHub repository <https://github.com/open-ephys/plugin-GUI>`__ to your own account, then cloning the fork via the `command line <https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository#cloning-a-repository-using-the-command-line>`__ or the `GitHub Desktop app <https://desktop.github.com/>`__.

 Windows
 #######

 Building the GUI on Windows requires Visual Studio (the free Community Edition is fine).
-We recommend using `Visual Studio 2019 <https://visualstudio.microsoft.com/downloads/>`__, but it will also work with VS2013, 2015, or 2017.
+We recommend using `Visual Studio 2022 Community <https://visualstudio.microsoft.com/downloads/>`__, but it will also work with VS2013, 2015, 2017, or 2019.

 You'll also need to install `CMake <https://cmake.org/download/>`__ from the official download page.
 During installation, we recommend selecting the option  to *"Add CMake to the system PATH"* for either all users or current users, to allow easy use of the CMake command-line tools.